 The Bulls are likely to head into spring practice as a slight favorite over Boise State for the nod as the top team from the Group of 5 ranks.
 New coach Charlie Strong will make a few tweaks from the foundation set by former coach Willie Taggart, but USF is still going to lean heavily on dynamic quarterback Quinton Flowers.
 As a junior in 2016, Flowers threw for 2,812 yards and 24 scores and accounted for 1,530 yards and 18 touchdowns on the ground.
 The biggest question marks on offense rest with finding a replacement for receiver Rodney Adams and left tackle Kofi Amichia.
 Additionally, running back Marlon Mack departed early for the NFL.
 The Bulls surrendered 31.6 points a game on defense, but this unit returns largely intact for 2017.
 Another reason to like USF in 2017?
 The schedule.
 The only Power 5 opponent on the schedule is Illinois, while Houston, Temple and Tulsa all visit Raymond James Stadium next fall.

 New coach Willie Taggart inherits a promising core of young talent for his first season in Eugene.
 Although the Ducks are coming off their first losing record since 2004, a quick rebound should be in order.
 Quarterback Justin Herbert threw for 1,936 yards and 19 touchdowns as a true freshman last fall and will be surrounded by a strong supporting cast that features running back Royce Freeman and receiver Charles Nelson.
 The Ducks also went with a youth movement in the trenches last season and this unit is slated to return four starters from the final two-deep.
 Scoring points won’t be a problem for Taggart’s team, but the defense needs to take a step forward if Oregon wants to challenge Stanford or Washington in the Pac-12 North.
 The good news?
 Taggart hired standout coordinator Jim Leavitt away from Colorado and has plenty of experience at all three level of the defense returning for 2017.
+Sophomore linebacker Troy Dye is one of the Pac-12's rising stars on defense.
 The Ducks also catch a break in scheduling by missing USC in crossover play, while Washington State and Utah visit Eugene.